 Underground: 45-minute guided walk tour (ages 4 and up) | 165-foot rope rappel (ages 12 and up) | 2-hour Adventure Trip (ages 12 and up)

 Above ground: 1500-ft (457-meter) twin zip lines – kids 70 lbs (31.5 kg) plus can zip by themselves, those under 70 lbs can zip tandem with a parent for a maximum combined weight of 270 lbs (122 kg) | 32-foot (10-meter) climbing tower ages 2 and up | Cuddles the cockatoo | Visitors Center & Gift Shop | Picnic tables | Gemstone mining flumes

 Eats: Cascabel in downtown Angels Camp serves delicious Mexican food from secret family recipes, or grab fresh baked treats at Sugar Bakery.
-For dinner you can’t go wrong with grass fed burgers at CAMPS Restaurant, overlooking Greenhorn Creek Golf Course, or try Burger Bar in downtown Angels Camp for quick and casual.
+For dinner you can’t go wrong with grass fed burgers at CAMPS Restaurant, overlooking Greenhorn Creek Golf Course, and be sure to stop in at Angels Camp’s newest downtown addition: Yummy Ha!
+Ha! artisanal ice cream.
 If you’re in the mood for pizza, Mike’s Pizza is a local favorite and has great gluten free options too.

 Nearby: If outdoor temps are driving everyone crazy, head to Barrel of Monkeez – an indoor kids activity center with mini-golf, bounce houses, karaoke, laser tag, and much more.